Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 \begin{proof} Certainly, $G$ and $\overline{G}$ are $2$-connected and, for all vertices $v$ of $G$, either $G-v$ or $\overline{G} - v$ is not $2$-connected.
 Observe that if neither $G$ nor $\overline{G}$ is critically $2$-connected, then $G$ has vertices $v$ and $v_c$ such that $G-v$ and $\overline{G} - v_c$ are $2$-connected.
 It follows that $G-v_c$ and $\overline{G}-v$ are not $2$-connected so both $G$ and $\overline{G}$ have vertex connectivity two. \end{proof}

-Next we show that $\mathcal{G}$ contains only two critically $2$-connected graphs.
-We use the following result of Nebesky \cite{nebesky} for the proof.
+Next we find those induced-minor-minimal non-$2$-cographs $G$ such that $G$ or $\overline{G}$ is critically $2$-connected.
+We will use the following result of Nebesky \cite{nebesky}.

 \begin{lemma} Let $G$ be a critically $2$-connected graph such that $|V(G)| \geq 6$.
-Then $G$ has at least two distinct paths of length exceeding two such that the internal vertices of the paths have degree two in $G$. \end{lemma}
+Then $G$ has at least two distinct paths of length exceeding two such that the internal vertices of these paths have degree two in $G$. \end{lemma}

-\begin{proposition} Let $G$ be a critically $2$-connected graph in $\mathcal{G}$.
+\begin{proposition} Let $G$ be an induced-minor-minimal non-$2$-cograph such that $G$ is critically $2$-connected.
 Then $G$ is isomorphic to $C_5$ or $C_6^+$. \end{proposition}

-\begin{proof} Since $C_5$ is the unique member of $\mathcal{G}$ with at most five vertices, we may assume that $|V(G)| \geq 6$.
-Thus, by Lemma~ \ref{critical_2_connected}, $G$ has two paths $P_1$ and $P_2$ such that the internal vertices of $P_1$ and $P_2$ are of degree two.
+\begin{proof} By Lemmas \ref{small_cographs} and \ref{induced_minor_minimal_infinite}, it follows that $C_5$ is the unique induced-minor-minimal non-$2$-cograph with at most five vertices, so we may assume that $|V(G)| \geq 6$.
+Thus, by Lemma~ \ref{critical_2_connected}, $G$ has two distinct paths $P_1$ and $P_2$ of length exceeding two such that their internal vertices have degree two.
 Since $G$ is not isomorphic to $C_5$, by Lemma~ \ref{path_C_5}, we may assume that both $P_1$ and $P_2$ have length three.
-Lemma~ \ref{path_three_basic} implies that the endpoints of these paths are adjacent and therefore, $G$ has $C_6^+$ as an induced minor.
-As $C_6^+ \in \mathcal{G}$, we deduce that $G \cong C_6^+$. \end{proof}
+Lemma~ \ref{path_three_basic} implies that, for each $i$, the endpoints of $P_i$ are adjacent.
+We deduce that $G$ has $C_6^+$ as an induced minor.
+As $C_6^+$ is an induced-minor-minimal non-$2$-cograph, we deduce that $G \cong C_6^+$. \end{proof}

-Observe that the critically $2$-connected graphs found in the last result and their complements have vertex connectivity two.
-Therefore, we have the following strengthening of Lemma~ \ref{two_cases_induced_minor_minimal}.